adilzhanY/ai-cv-analyzer/README.md

 *   `constants/`: Contains constant values used throughout the application.
 *   `public/`: Contains static assets like images and icons.
 *   `types/`: Contains TypeScript type definitions.

+## Credits

+This project is inspired by the JavaScript Mastery React course, and was done only for learning purposes.